Goa Tourism Guide: Popular Destinations, Points Of Interest, Best Time To Visit, Things To Do & More!

 Goa is India’s most popular beach destination with superb beaches that are thronged by millions of travellers each year.
 The culture of Goa is a blend of Indian and Iberian (Spanish & Portuguese).
 It is rich in folk culture with a delightful blend of dynamic Konkani folk songs and miscellany of Portuguese dance and music.

 Panaji, Margao, Vasco, Mapusa and Ponda are the main cities of Goa.
-Its beachnik lifestyle is best experienced during the winter months i.e. during October to February.
-However, being an all-weather holiday destination, the state attracts tourists all-round the year.
+Its beachnik lifestyle is best experienced during the winter months i.e. between October to February.
+However, being an all-weather holiday destination, the state attracts tourists all around the year.

 Popular Destinations In Goa

-The state of Goa is among the smallest states of India.
+The state of Goa is among the smallest states in India.
 With an area of 1,429 square miles, Goa is majorly divided into two regions — North Goa and South Goa.
-Panaji serves as the headquarter of North Goa as well as the state.
-Madgaon (Margao) is the headquarter of South Goa.
+Panaji serves as the headquarters of North Goa as well as the state.
+Madgaon (Margao) is the headquarters of South Goa.

 Places To Visit In North Goa – Best Destinations (cities)